wuxxin/machine-bootstrap/README.md

 **Usage:** to be executed on an linux liveimage/recoveryimage system connected via ssh.

 It serves three use cases:
-+ as an experimental Desktop/Laptop for getting experience with this setup
++ as an experimental Desktop/Laptop for getting experience with the setup
 + as a typical Rootserver (2xHD, headless)
 + as a home-nas/home-io headless server with one ssd and two attached spindle disks

 Current Status: **Experimental**

 Some setups may work, most break under certain conditions.

 ## Features